erdemozveren/oquent/README.md

 # Oquent
-Orientdb Eloquent-like driver for Laravel 5 (Alpha)
+Orientdb Eloquent-like driver for Laravel 5 using the binary protocol [PhpOrient](https://github.com/Ostico/PhpOrient).
+(Not Ready For Production)

 ## What is Oquent ?
 Oquent goal is lets you use OrientDB as usual Eloquent.It's on development and should not be used in production for now.